markope/crossbarwww/website/crossbario/iotcookbook/Tessel-Camera.md

 The Tessel Camera component allows the remote triggering of a photo via a WAMP procedure call.
 The photo is returned as the call result.
-(Since the Tessel is very slow in processing and transferring the image, this uses progressive call result to inform you of what step is currently taking place).
+(Since the Tessel is very slow in processing and transferring the image, you can use progressive call results to inform you of what step is currently taking place).

 ## Trying it out